HaxeCheckstyle/haxe-checkstyle/README.md

 ###Options

-To see all the options available run `haxelib run checkstyle`
+To see all the options available run the following command.

+`haxelib run checkstyle`

 ```
 [-p | --path] <loc>              : Set reporter path